Antique and Collectible Silver Flatware- St. Petersburg | Miami | Tampa | Orlando | Bradenton

 Value silver flatware

-Receiving the family’s antique silver was wonderful until you had to polish it.
-Endlessly.
-If, like many others, you have realized that owning silver takes more upkeep than you have time for, you will want to sell it.
-Selling silver can be a complex process; and difficult to understand.
-Silver is sold in one of two ways.
-The first is by the troy ounce, meaning for the weight of the metal.
-The second is to sell as an antique piece, which is only possible if the items are actually collectible.
-Which way to go depends entirely upon your piece or pieces.
+Receiving the family’s antique silver was wonderful until the moment you had to polish it, endlessly.
+If, like many others, you have realized that owning silver takes more upkeep than you have time for, you may want to sell it.
+Selling silver can be a complex and difficult process to understand.
+Silver is typically sold in one of two ways: by the troy ounce, based on the weight of the metal, or as an antique piece, which is only possible if the items are genuinely collectible.
+The choice between these two methods depends entirely on your piece or pieces.

-To begin with, you should get familiar with the price of silver.
+To begin, you should become familiar with the price of silver.
 Find an online site and follow it for some time to understand the market.
-The silver market site will give you the price of silver per ounce.
-Keep in mind that silver-plated items are not as valuable because they are not full silver.
-Instead, they are a metal base with a coating of silver.
-Sterling silver is worth more than silver plated items.
-You can tell if something is sterling silver through identifying stamps; either with the word “sterling” or with the number “925.”
+The silver market site will provide you with the price of silver per ounce.
+Keep in mind that silver-plated items are not as valuable because they are not pure silver.
+Instead, they have a metal base with a silver coating.
+Sterling silver is worth more than silver-plated items.
+You can identify whether something is sterling silver by looking for stamps with either the word ‘sterling’ or the number ‘925.’
 These stamp marks are very small, so you may need a magnifying glass to see them.

-You can forego money on silver if you scrap it and a metal scrapping service, as the scrapper often will not know much about antique silver.
-In addition, they offer less than the true troy weight price, since that is what they will sell it to their buyers for.
-Thus, know the right worth of your silver antiques before selling it to an antique dealer.
+You could miss out on money if you scrap your silver through a metal scrapping service, as scrappers often may not know much about antique silver.
+Additionally, they may offer less than the true troy weight price, as they will sell it to their buyers for a profit.
+Therefore, it’s essential to know the true value of your silver antiques before selling them to an antique dealer.

 Using identification to assist in valuation

 You might think that age is the defining factor when identifying silver flatware, but that is not the truth.
-In fact, many older pieces from the Victorian and Edwardian eras were not handcrafted but mass-produced, meaning that they are not very valuable.
-That is why it is important to know the flatware’s pattern and maker since both of these will help identify the piece.
+In fact, many older pieces from the Victorian and Edwardian eras were not handcrafted but mass-produced, making them less valuable.
+That’s why it is important to know the flatware’s pattern and maker since both of these factors will help identify the piece.

-Occasionally, a piece which had a purpose now obsolete can be worth even more than the troy price.
-For instance, servings pieces such as cucumber slice servers, which look like slotted hand mirrors are no longer made.
+Occasionally, a piece that served an obsolete purpose can be worth even more than the troy price.
+For instance, serving pieces such as cucumber slice servers, which resemble slotted hand mirrors, are no longer made.
 The same holds true for spinach forks.
 These forks were used to eat boiled spinach and looked like small pitchforks with three widely spaced tines.
-Identifying your pieces is important.
+Identifying your pieces is crucial.

 Popular manufacturers included Tiffany & Co, Whiting, Reed & Barton, Paul Storr, and George Jensen.
-Not each pattern even by these famous manufacturers is valuable, so identification by a professional silver buyer such as Sarasota Antique Buyers is the key.
-We tell you the pattern and condition of the pieces before offering the best price on the item.
+Not every pattern even by these famous manufacturers is valuable, so identification by a professional silver buyer such as Sarasota Antique Buyers is key.
+We can tell you the pattern and condition of the pieces before offering the best price for the item.
 Finally, keep in mind that a full set with a case is often more desirable than individual pieces.

 Valuable Silver Flatware Patterns